Who is an Equipment Manufacturer?

 - Requirements of Spares and consumables during commissioning and operation of the equipment

-- Material testing and test certification requirement
+- Material testing and test certification requirements

 - Guidelines and standards for Inspection and testing of the completed equipment.